EvilMangos/claude-code-plugins-mcp/README.md

 #### `save-report`

-Save a workflow report for a specific task and stage.
+Save a workflow report for a specific task and step.

 **Parameters:**
 - `taskId` (string, required) - Unique identifier for the task
-- `reportType` (string, required) - One of the valid workflow stages
+- `reportType` (string, required) - One of the valid workflow steps
 - `content` (string, required) - Report content to save

 #### `get-report`